Antiquake-rs/antiquake-rs/DEVNOTES.md

 -allow the client to look around and move around !! (using game deltas in a buffer w ticks)

 --probs time for some quaternions !

+-make the buffer work more like anymap where only 1 of certain cmd types (per entity) can be in there at a time - maybe use bit flags idk

+- fix the 11 errors from cargo test and start doing TDD

 - upgrade src/client/mod so that the client has a 'PhysicalGameState' which is a virtual machine that advances by 33ms ticks.
 This virtual machine is a replica to that which is on the server.  (see fn frame() )